openyurtio/openyurt.io/versioned_docs/version-v1.4/user-manuals/network/raven.md

 10. ```spec.tunnelConfig.Replicas```: Replicas of gateway endpoints in enable tunnel mode，which must be 1 currently

 - Describe the status of all gateways
+1. Check whether the Gateway node is elected in the Status of the gateway.
+The Yurt Manager component, GatewayPickup Controller, is responsible for the election.
+2. Check whether the public IP address and exposed port are correct
+3. Check whether the enabled mode meets the expectations
 ```bash
 $ kubectl get cm raven-cfg -n kube-system -o yaml
 apiVersion: v1